-One of the most common questions that we receive is about our format, the kind of music we play.
-We say we play “ambient music”.
-Well, what exactly is our definition of “ambient music”?
-It turns out this is not a simple question to answer.
+One of the most common questions we receive is about our format, the kind of music we play.
+We play “ambient music”, but what is that?
+It turns out this is not a simple question.

-The problem we find is that ambient music is so diverse and covers so much ground that a sentence or two just cannot cover it.
-So, for lack of a simple definition that fits all types poorly, we’ll instead give you some detailed information and hope this helps clarify.
+The problem is that ambient music is so diverse and covers so much ground that a sentence or two cannot cover it.
+So, for lack of a simple definition, we’ll instead respond to some definitions from others, and hope this helps.

-One of the most common characteristics of ambient music is beatlessness, meaning music with no percussion, whether drums, hand percussion, electronic, or otherwise.
-This probably alone covers a large swathe of ambient music, but it has a couple of problems:
+One of the most common features of ambient music is beatlessness, music with no percussion, whether drums, hand percussion, electronic, or otherwise.
+This alone covers a large swathe of ambient music, but it has problems:

-- It excludes so-called “tribal ambient” music made by artists such as Steve Roach, a very large category of ambience.
+• It excludes so-called “desert ambient” music made by artists such as Steve Roach, a large category of ambience.

-- Some types of ambient dub are so downtempo and/or mellow that they fall into the realms of ambience and should not be excluded.
+• Some types of ambient dub are so mellow that they fall into the realms of ambience and should not be excluded.

-- It does not help with gray areas, such as in modular music, where it is common to hear a percussive sequence that is neither completely percussion nor completely tonal, somewhere in between.
-When does it stop being percussion and start being a sequence?
+• It does not help with gray areas, such as in modular music, where it is common to hear a percussive sequence that is neither completely percussion nor completely tonal, somewhere in between.

-By itself, beatlessness neither guarantees nor defines ambient music.
-But undeniably, beatless music is a huge part of the ambient world.
+In our view, beatlessness neither guarantees nor defines ambient music, but it is a huge part of the ambient world.

 “Ambient music is ignorable.”

 Why?
-Well for one thing, not all furniture music is ambient music.
-Muzak, for example, was designed explicitly to be ignorable but is hardly ambient to our ears.
+Well for one thing, not all furniture music is ambient.
+Muzak, for example, was designed explicitly to be ignorable, but is hardly ambient.

 Further, there are many kinds of clearly ambient music that are not in any way ignorable, in the sense that they would be not so suitable as music for background listening.
 A few examples: